l7mp/learning-go/99-labs/01-setup/README.md

 ### Install Podman

 Docker and podman are popular tools to build Linux container images.
-We will use podman since it is a bit easier to install (plus, it is written in Go!); feel free to use Docker or any other tool instead.
+We will use podman since it is a bit easier to install (plus, it is written in Go!); feel free to use Docker (which is, surprise!, also written in Go) or any other tool instead.
 Execute the following commands in your terminal to install and configure podman.

-1. Install podman via the package manager
+1. Install podman via the package manager.

    ```shell
    sudo apt-get install -y podman podman-docker
    ```

-1. Configure podman to enable access to [Dockerhub](https://hub.docker.com/)
+1. Configure podman to enable access to [Dockerhub](https://hub.docker.com).

    ```shell
    sudo touch /etc/containers/nodocker